cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/backend/fastapi_app/README.md

 ## Initial setup

+This section outlines the services, resources, and configurations needed for native and Docker installations.
+Follow these instructions before proceeding to the installation steps.

 ### Required services

+#### Services to Deploy
-- A Redis server (see [Run Redis Stack in Docker](https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/docker/))
+- Redis server: For data storage and retrieval.
+[Run Redis Stack in Docker](https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/docker/)
-- A text embedding service exposed via either OpenAI-compatible or NVIDIA's Triton API.
-For running a local Triton server in Docker, see [triton_inference_server](../triton_inference_server/).
+- Text embedding service: Exposed via either OpenAI-compatible or NVIDIA's Triton API.
+For local deployment, see [triton_inference_server](../triton_inference_server/).

+#### External API Services
+These services are called directly and don't require setup, but may need API keys configured:
-- A chat completion service exposed via OpenAI-compatible API.
+- Chat completion service: Exposed via OpenAI-compatible API.
-- (Optional) LocationIQ geocoding service.
+- (Optional) LocationIQ geocoding service: Used for determining geographical coordinates based on location names.
   - Context: Some of Zaha's features require geocoding i.e. the determination of geographical coordinates based on a location name.
 These apply for use cases such as finding pollutant concentrations or the nearest carpark given a location name.
 By default the app will preferentially use the [API key-free geocoding service by Nominatim](https://nominatim.org/release-docs/latest/api/Search/).
 However, Nominatim does impose a rate limit (read more about [Nominatim's usage policy](https://operations.osmfoundation.org/policies/nominatim/)).
   - To avoid having geocoding requests denied, the app will also make requests to [LocationIQ](https://locationiq.com/), which requires an API key.
 At the time of writing, LocationIQ does offer a free plan for API access.
   - KIV: [set up a local Nominatim instance](https://nominatim.org/release-docs/latest/admin/Installation/) to remove dependency on external geocoding services.